seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Was general "A Palamon!"; but anon
 Th' assistants made a brave redemption, and
 The two bold titlers at this instant are
-Hand to hand at it.
+Hand to hand at it.  /

 **Emilia**
 / Were they metamorphis'd
-Both into one--O why?
+Both into one - O why?
 There were no woman
 Worth so compos'd a man!
 Their single share,
 Their nobleness peculiar to them, gives
 The prejudice of disparity, value's shortness,
-To any lady breathing.
+To any lady breathing. /

-*\[Cornets.
-Cry within, "Arcite, Arcite!" ]*
+*Cornets.
+Cry within, "Arcite, Arcite!"*

 / More exulting?
-"Palamon" still?
+"Palamon" still? /

 **Servant**
 / Nay, now the sound is "Arcite."

 **Emilia**
 I prithee lay attention to the cry;
-Set both thine ears to th' business.
+Set both thine ears to th' business. /

-Cornets.
+*Cornets.
 A great shout and cry, "Arcite!
-Victory!"
+Victory!"*

 **Servant**
 / The cry is
 "Arcite!" and "victory!"
 Hark, "Arcite!
 Victory!"
 The combat's consummation is proclaim'd
-By the wind instruments.
+By the wind instruments. /

 **Emilia**
 / Half-sights saw